The Best Travel Insurance for Seniors Over 80

 • Rental Car Damage Protection: Covers the cost of damage to, or theft of, a rental vehicle during your covered trip.

-• Coverage Upgrades: Allows you to increase coverage limits for select benefits, like Emergency Medical and Medical Evacuation, for a small fee.
+• Coverage Upgrades: Select policies allow you to increase coverage limits for select benefits, like Emergency Medical and Medical Evacuation, for a small fee.

 What Does Over-80s Travel Insurance Cover?